Open to the Public

 Executive Board Meetings

-Officers and Trustees of the Executive Board meet monthly to conduct the club’s financial and strategic business and decision-making.
+The Executive Board’s officers and Trustees meet monthly to conduct the club’s financial and strategic business and make decisions.
 DAS members are encouraged to attend and share their opinions with the board.

 Annual DAS Auction

-Each year, telescopes, binoculars, books, and accessories are donated to the DAS.
-Those that are not placed in the club’s Loaner Scope Program are auctioned to raise funds for the Van Nattan-Hansen-Anderson Scholarship Fund and DAS Dark Site operation and maintenance.
+Telescopes, binoculars, books, and accessories are donated to the DAS each year.
+Those not placed in the club’s Loaner Scope Program are auctioned to raise funds for the Van Nattan-Hansen-Anderson Scholarship Fund and DAS Kline-Dodge Dark Site operation and maintenance.
 In 2020, the format was moved to an online bidding process.

 Spring Banquet

-As a special event for members, the March General Meeting is held at a selected venue, with dinner covered as part of the price of admission.
+The March General Meeting is a special event for members.
+It is held at a selected venue, and dinner is included in the admission price.
 New officers and trustees are installed, awards are given to recipients, and a guest speaker gives a presentation.

 Holiday Banquet

-This event is held in place of the December General Meeting.
-Like the Spring Banquet, these are held at a selected venue and feature a guest speaker presentation.
+This event replaces the December General Meeting.
+Like the Spring Banquet, it is held at a selected venue and features a guest speaker presentation.

 Summer Picnic